50 Years Since

 “FYSRE changed everything for me.
 I felt so lucky to have this amazing community of scientists to learn from, and the opportunity to participate in actual research projects.”

-– Jenny Zhu, former FYSRE
+– Jenny Zhu, former FYSRE recipient

 In 2016, TRIUMF contributors to the Antihydrogen Laser Physics Apparatus (ALPHA) announced the first ever measurement on the optical spectrum of an antihydrogen atom, paving the way for new studies to shine a light on antimatter’s otherworldly characteristics.